kiratsune/mycroft_offline/README.md

 Run ./setup.sh (only needed once)

 Run docker-compose up -d
 And everything is ready to go.
-The setup phase can take while.
+The setup phase can take a while.
 ## Troubleshooting

 #### Problem: No skills available in the marketplace.